aazaff/teachPaleobiology/LabExercise5.md

 1. Calculate the number of times you drew 2 members of the same genus.
 You may find the functions `apply()` and `which()` helpful.
 How did this compare with the analytic solutions for Simpson's D we calculated earlier?
 2. Try running the experiment 10 times and take the average outcome, is that closer to the analytic solution we calculated?
 (Make sure you are *not* resetting the seed to 108 each time, or you will always get the same result.)

-## Frequency Distribution: Entropy Introduction
+## Entropy: Introduction
 A similar, and very popular concept, is the idea of entropy.
 Entropy is another measure of "probability of encounter", but in this case, it is when *all* species are equally likely to encounter each other.
-The most common way to measure entropy is Shannon's Entropy, which is a specific case of the more general [Rényi Entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).
+The most common way to measure entropy in ecological data is Shannon's Entropy, which is a specific case of the more general [Rényi Entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).

 The basis of Shannon's entropy is the *bit*.
 Just like a computer bit, an information bit has a value of **TRUE** or **FALSE**.
 Shannon's Entropy asks how many bits does it take to find what species we have drawn from the pool.